Organizing Google Ads PPC Reports

 Your Google Ads account shows tons of important metrics for you to optimize your campaigns and garner more return on your investment.
 But all that info coming at you at once can be overwhelming.

 Between your targeted keyword volumes and your differing timelines, it’s all too easy to get lost in the forest of data on your Google Ads reports.
-Fortunately, there are three simple ways to sort through all the data and make sense of that information using a custom Google Ads dashboard.
+Fortunately, the PPC team at VisualFizz has a few simple tips to help you organize your Google Ads data for effective reporting and analysis.

-Why You Should Organize PPC Data on a Google Ads Dashboard in the first place
+Why Organize PPC Data on a Google Ads Dashboard in the first place?

 According to Marissa Ryan, Co-Founder of VisualFizz,